 Here’s what Easter means to me: It’s an annual reminder of how I am to live every day.

 Let me get this out of the way: Although I am a certified Christian minister, I don’t practice “Christianity.”
 I don’t go to church, except for celebratory occasions, but I live the Christ.
-When going to church stopped serving me, I stopped going.
+When going to church stopped serving me, I stopped going to church.
 I experience more power in my personal life now than I ever did when rushing to the building and ticking off the typical Christian checklists.
+That has been my journey.
+I’m not saying, neither do I believe it has to be anybody else’s, and I DO believe that everybody has the right to different journeys.

-Oh; you think I mean broke and busted Christians?
-Hell, no!
-I mean those with long money, driving luxury cars and living the suburban life, who may be “successes” (including professionally) according to society’s standards, but their personal lives are a hot mess.
+Oh, you think I mean broke and busted Christians?
+Not necessarily!
+It could also be those with lots of money, driving luxury cars and living the suburban life, who may be “successes” professionally according to society’s standards, but their personal lives are a hot mess.
 They look blessed though!
-And it rarely dawns on the financially astute or the professionally savvy that their personal problems persist because of what they’re doing or failing to do.
-No; instead it’s ’cause, “the devil stays busy.”
+And it rarely dawns on the “Christian” financially astute or the professionally savvy that their personal problems persist because of what they are doing or failing to do.
+No; instead it’s because of what the devil is doing — “the devil stays busy.”

 Live “The Christ”

-You have to become as diligent about your personal growth as you’ve been about your professional development.
 There’s nothing wrong with going to church if it serves you, but your church attendance and checklists do not replace your responsibility to do your part in the collaborative equation of you and your God.
 You are an individual with a unique collective spark of God within you — your individuality!
 You’re on an individual path for your specific/individual purpose.
 You must honor the God in you by intentionally honoring and developing your individuality.
-The herd mentality often hinders this vital connection.
-The herd needs to call themselves Jesusians (those who follow Jesus), because they are not representative of the (rising) Christ.
+The herd mentality in churches, in my opinion, hinders this vital connection.
+The herd in churches needs to call themselves Jesusians (those who follow Jesus –yeah I made that up), because they are not representative of the (rising) Christ that I know.

-You’re here (on Earth) for two reasons: to learn and to grow.
-You’ve done that professionally.
-If you’re not learning more and growing in your personal life you won’t rise.
+You’re here (on Earth) for one reason: to be happy and there are only two ways to accomplish it consistently: to learn and to grow.
+If you’re not learning more about Universal principals and growing in your personal life collaboratively developing with your Source, you won’t rise.
 PERIOD.

 God’s part is already done.
 You’re already equipped.
 Here’s your part – ACTIVATE YOUR INDIVIDUAL POWER AND RISE!

-To me, Easter Sunday is to celebrate all the ways I’ve risen because of the Christ in me; the power to learn more and apply better to my situations; to rise above every challenge.
+To me, Easter Sunday is to celebrate all the ways I’ve risen because of the Christ in me.

-If you’re truly the head and not the tail over circumstances, your whole life will reflect it.
-It will be obvious that you’re wiser about the circumstances you’ve faced because you’ve overcome them, and made your challenges your footstool.
+If you’re truly the head and not the tail your whole life will reflect it.
+It will be obvious that you are wiser about the circumstances you’ve faced because you’ve risen above them, and made them your footstool.
 It is only then that peace will abound in your life.

 Listen: the Bible is a good book, but it’s not the only one.
-If you want to stop reeking of the ashes of defeat and learn what it’s like to emerge from them like the Phoenix (The Christ) rising, start reading books about your challenges and getting help beyond the pulpit!
+If you want to stop reeking from the ashes of defeat and learn what it’s like to emerge from them like the Phoenix (The Christ) Rising, start reading books about your challenges and getting help beyond the pulpit!